 In order to be in compliance with all state, federal, educational, and nutritional requirements, and to ensure proper monitoring of food allergies and intolerances, HS & ELP cannot permit parents/guardians and family members to bring outside food into the center-based classrooms during regular school hours.
 This includes homemade items as well as commercially bought foods.
 We believe that this creates a safer environment for all the children we serve.
-However, parents/guardians and family members are encouraged to bring outside foods in for homebased socializations occurring at our centers, family meetings, and parent/classroom celebrations such as end-of-the-year parties, as sharing food builds community.
-It is the responsibility of the child's parent/guardian to monitor food intake at these events.
+However, parents/guardians and family members are allowed to bring outside food in for after hour events such as home-based socializations, family meetings, and parent/classroom celebrations such as end-of-the-year parties, as sharing food builds community.
+It is the responsibility of each child's parent/guardian to monitor food intake at these events.